 Before going to bed, pour one cup of borax in the toilet bowl and use the toilet brush to mix it around till it dissolves.

-Stir and dissolve the borax with the water in the bowl and swirl it all over the inside of the bowl.
+Stir and swirl it all over the inside of the bowl.

 Cover the bowl and let it stay overnight.
 It will be sparkling clean, fresh and odorless in the morning.